obonaventure/mmtp-book/_sources/quic.rst.txt

 .. figure:: figures/qtracker-nghttp2-1.png

-   Sample quic tracker trace from nghttp2.org
+   Sample QUIC tracker trace from nghttp2.org with a succesful handshake

 To initiate the connection, the client sends an ``Initial`` QUIC packet.
 It is interesting to analyze the content of this packet.
 It starts with a long QUIC header shown in :numref:`fig-trace-quic-header-p1`.